Sunyuktha/Internpe/README.md

-# 🎯 InternPE Internship – Week 1 Task 1
-## 📺 Netflix Clone Website (Frontend)

-This project is part of **Week 1 – Task 1** of my **InternPE Web Development Internship**.
-I built a responsive **Netflix Clone Landing Page** using **HTML** and **CSS**, mimicking the official Netflix homepage design.
+# 🔢 Calculator Web App

+This is a simple and fully functional **Calculator** web application built as part of **InternPe Internship – Week 1 Task 1**.
+The calculator performs basic arithmetic operations and is styled with HTML and CSS.

 ---

+## 📌 Task Details

+**Internship Program:** InternPe
+**Task Name:** Week 1 - Task 1
+**Project:** Basic Calculator using HTML, CSS, and JavaScript
+**Intern:** Sunyuktha Ravichandran

+---

-## 💡 Features
+## ✨ Features

-- ✅ Fully responsive layout
-- 🎥 Hero section with call-to-action email input
-- 🧩 Sections showcasing Netflix features with images and text
-- ❓ Interactive FAQ (accordion-style)
+- Addition, Subtraction, Multiplication, and Division
+- Clear (AC) and Delete (DEL) functions
+- Decimal support
-- 🔗 Footer with multiple helpful links
+- Responsive UI with interactive buttons
-- 💎 Clean and structured HTML & CSS
+- Clean and modern design

 ---